Based on a private ecological reserve in northern Costa Rica, our volunteer project acts as a home for rescued wild animals.

 What’s Not Included:

-All participants should plan on arriving in Costa Rica on the Monday their program starts.
+All groups should plan on arriving in Costa Rica on the Monday their program starts.
 Flights should arrive no later than 4:00 pm, since it takes 3 hours to drive to the animal sanctuary.
-Participants can choose the program length between 1-12 weeks.

 Summer dates do fill up (especially July), so if your schedule is not flexible, you should apply early to secure your place on the desired date.